High Performance Computing — HPC

 Ginsburg Shared HPC Cluster

-Ginsburg went live in February 2021 and is a joint purchase by 33 research groups and departments.
+Ginsburg high performance computing went live in February 2021 and is a joint purchase by 33 research groups and departments.

 The cluster is faculty-governed by the cross-disciplinary SRCPAC and is administered and supported by CUIT’s High Performance Computing team.